apache/nuttx/syscall/README.txt

   stubs and proxies is maintained in a comma separated value (CSV) file in the syscall/ directory.
 The mksyscall program will accept this CVS file as input and generate all of the required proxy or stub files as output.
-See tools/README.txt for additonal information.
+See tools/README.txt for additional information.